mcanlas/improv-living-guide/manuscript/freestyle-love-supreme.md

 # Freestyle Love Supreme

 On Wednesday, January 8, 2019, I saw Freestyle Love Supreme during their last week of shows.
-No major guests other than the guest female beatbxoer.
+No major guests other than the guest female beatboxer.

 ## Structure of show

 Our electronic devices were put in faraday bags for us to hold on to, so everything is from memory or are baseless assumptions.

+Most of the rap is not sung.
+But during the very structure-free musical improv sections, the lyrics can be sung and not even rhyme, to help provide texture or plot.

 ### Mic check